The-going/evlproject/content/core/user-api/proxy/_index.md

 #### Exporting process-private memfd memory to the outer world {#proxy-memfd-example}

-For instance, this usage of a proxy comes in handy when you need to export a private memory mapping like those obtained by [memfd_create(2)](http://man7.org/linux/man-pages/man2/memfd_create.2.html) to a peer process, assuming you don't want to deal with the hassle of the POSIX
+For instance, this usage of a public proxy comes in handy when you need to export a private memory mapping like those obtained by [memfd_create(2)](http://man7.org/linux/man-pages/man2/memfd_create.2.html) to a peer process, assuming you don't want to deal with the hassle of the POSIX